Itz-fork/Fake-agent/README.md

     ```

-# Usage
+## Usage
-For more detailed explanation, visit [method documentation](https://me.itz-fork.xyz/Fake-agent/#/methods/README)
+For more methods and detailed explanation, visit [method documentation](https://itz-fork.github.io/Fake-agent/#/methods/README)

 **Import and initialize the `Fake_Agent` class**